sagan-software/eosio-rust/README.md

 }
 ```

+#### Deploying, First Attempt

-At this point we have our WASM and ABI files and we're ready to deploy our smart contract.
-For this you will need to have access to an EOS node; please see the [Installing EOS](#installing-eos) section for instructions.
-The instructions below will assume that you have started `nodeos` and `keosd` containers with Docker Compose per the instructions above.
+At this point we have our WASM and ABI files, so we're ready to deploy our smart contract.

+For this you will need to have access to an EOS node.
+Please see the [Installing EOS](#installing-eos) section for instructions.
+The code below will assume that you've started `nodeos` and `keosd` containers using Docker Compose.

 First create an alias for `cleos`: